Historian in focus

 from social and cultural history to politics and international relations.
 Themes of particular research

-interest include gender, health and medicine, political cultures and the quest for citizenship, new perspectives
+interest include gender, class, health and medicine, political cultures and the quest for citizenship, new perspectives

 on the early modern world, popular culture, and memory and life stories.